 Panama City’s Casco Antiguo (old historic quarter) is a UNESCO World Heritage Site with an intriguing maritime history.
-Discover the gems behind its crumbling facades on a private walking tour with one of PSA’s local guides, taking in beautiful colonial architecture as you wander leafy cobble-stoned streets, and indulging in fresh ceviche from one of the fantastic local restaurant in the heart of town, or overlooking the bustling fish market, Mercado de Mariscos.
-The old town is quiet during the day, but comes alive in the evenings with lots of restaurants and pop up bars – great for people watching.
+Wander through leafy cobblestone streets, taking in beautifully crumbling facades and colonial architecture or indulge in fresh ceviche from one of the fantastic local restaurants in the heart of town, or overlooking the bustling fish market, Mercado de Mariscos.

-PSA Panama City Perks: We arrange private helicopter rides setting off from Panama Vieja to see the ancient town from above and soaring along the beautiful coast.
 As Panama is so small, you can see almost the whole country on the ride in just a short flight.
+We can arrange private helicopter rides setting off from Panama Vieja to see the ancient town from above and soaring along the beautiful coast.
 This is also a great way to travel out to the San Blas islands for a magical day trip – you’ll feel your toes in the sand in no time.